 Becca Richardson has always navigated uncertain spaces.

 As a mixed-race daughter in middle America, someone always feeling “just left of inside,” the questions surrounding what it means to belong and connect have long been on her mind.
 From her childhood bedroom in small-town Ohio, Richardson found a first spark of connection through her love of music.
-She remembers artists like Fleetwood Mac, Phoebe Snow, and Cat Stevens always on heavy rotation in her household.
+Her earliest musical memories are of her mother dancing in the kitchen to artists like Fleetwood Mac and Cat Stevens, and her father spinning records from the likes of Coltrane and Phoebe Snow after work.
 After learning to sing and play the piano and guitar, she discovered a deep passion for songwriting — something that still serves as a powerful tool for discovering herself and carving out a space in the world.

 As an adult, Richardson headed west, honing her style in Northern California.
 That sunny, jangly influence makes an appearance in her songs, combined with her electronic sensuality and a bluesy sensibility.
 Richardson provides examinations into womanhood, otherness and the concept of autonomy.